-In 2010, the programs honored American Veterans Disabled for Life and celebrated the centennial of the Boy Scouts of America.
-Both programs did relatively well, with the Boy Scouts coins selling out of the 350,000 maximum authorized mintage.
+The period began with programs honoring American Veterans Disabled for Life and celebrating the centennial of the Boy Scouts of America.
+Both of these programs performed relatively well, with the Boy Scouts coins selling out of the 350,000 maximum authorized mintage.

 Visit the pages below for additional information on the United States Mint’s 2010-2013 commemorative coins.